hkmanching/OliveAnnotate/README.md

 ## Future Work

-The items below are out of scope for v0 but represent the natural next steps toward a production annotation and training pipeline.

-### Near-term (v0.x)
+### Near-term

 - **Pan and zoom on annotation canvas.** Pinch-to-zoom with pointer events so annotators can work at full image resolution on small galls.
 - **Annotation editing.** Tap a saved annotation to select it; drag handles to resize (bbox) or drag individual vertices (polygon).
 - **Selective export.** Filter by status (`annotated`, `pending`) or date range before generating the ZIP.
-- **PNG icons.** Generate `icon-192.png` and `icon-512.png` from the SVG sources for full launcher compatibility.
 - **Persistent storage request.** Call `navigator.storage.persist()` on Android to prevent Chrome from evicting IndexedDB data under storage pressure.
 - **Back-button / swipe navigation hardening.** Android hardware back button currently does nothing; should map to the contextual back action for the active screen.
+- **Settings screen.** The ⚙ placeholder button on the session home is reserved for app-level settings (e.g. snap radius, default tool, export options).

-### Medium-term (v1)
+### Medium-term

 - **SAM2 pre-segmentation.** Run SAM2 in the browser via ONNX Runtime Web or on a companion server; use the annotator's bounding box as the prompt and auto-generate a polygon mask for review.
 - **Inter-annotator agreement UI.** When two annotators annotate the same image independently, show an overlay comparison and IoU scores to help resolve disagreements.
 - **Cloud sync.** Optional upload of confirmed records to a shared S3 bucket or Supabase instance so multiple field devices contribute to one dataset.
 - **Session merging.** Merge two ZIP exports from different annotators working the same orchard row, deduplicating by image UUID and flagging conflicts.
-- **Cultivar and orchard metadata.** Add a structured field (dropdown + free text) to record orchard block, row, tree number, and cultivar at the session level, surfaced in the export JSON.
-- **Kluepfel rating guidance.** In-app reference card with photo examples of each 0–10 rating level to improve inter-annotator consistency.
+- **Kluepfal rating reference card.** In-app photo examples of each 0–9 rating level to improve inter-annotator consistency.

-### Long-term (v2+)
+### Long-term

 - **COCO / YOLO export formats.** Produce annotation files directly in COCO JSON or YOLO `.txt` format alongside (or instead of) the current custom JSON, so datasets can be fed to training pipelines without a conversion step.
 - **Active learning queue.** Prioritise images where a model is least confident for human review, surfaced directly in the session home grid.